Netis/cloud-probe/USAGE.md

   --expression FILTER             filter packets with FILTER; FILTER as same as
-                                  tcpdump BPF expression syntax --dump                          specify dump file, mostly for integrated test --nofilter                      force no filter; only use when you confirm that the snoop interface is different from the gre interface
+                                  tcpdump BPF expression syntax --dump                          specify dump file, mostly for integrated test --nofilter                      force no filter; In online mode, only use when GRE interface is set via CLI, AND you confirm that the snoop interface is different from the gre interface.

 ```